johnetran/year-in-pixels/README.md

 The idea for this tool is not new at all, but I've never seen this format online before.
 I hope you enjoy it.

-You can import/export your calendar too, in case you're using different browsers or computers.

 ## Tecnology
 Nothing fancy, I wanted to keep things as simple as possible to be able to develop this during a Friday.

-- Node.js
 - jQuery
 - Chartist.js
 - IcoFont
 - Google Fonts
+- Nebulas blockchain

-## About the author
+## About the authors
-My name is Alejandro AR (@kinduff) and I enjoy making little tools that help out people.
+Original front-end created by Alejandro AR (@kinduff) and I enjoy making little tools that help out people.
+Modified to work with Nebulas blockchain by John E. Tran (@johnetran)

 Thanks for passing by.